Jaykler/Product-Card-Review/README.md

 ### Useful resources

-- I'll recomment to anyone to check out W3School for doubts when working with @media.[W3school](https://www.w3schools.com/)
+- I'll recommend to anyone to check out [W3school](https://www.w3schools.com/) for doubts when working with @media.

 ## Author